Backup and DR

 Benefits of Block-Level Backup

-Here are the benefits of performing backups at block-level:
+Here are the benefits of performing block-level backups:

 Upload operations require less time.
 Since block-level backup has fewer changes to upload to the storage, it takes a lot less time to perform.